Application Planning Tool

 To customize the timeline, steps can be added or removed.
 To add or remove: click on the checkbox beside the appropriate step.

-The Application Planning Tool takes holidays into consideration when calculating the estimated date for each step.
+The Application Planning Tool takes holidays into consideration when calculating the estimated date for each step, including the annual OEB holiday timeout period which occurs at the end of December and the beginning of January.
 As a result, the calendar date shown may not align with the step duration due to accounting for a holiday.

 How to identify the steps